rsalunga29/security-notes/Offensive Security/Web Application Security/Client-side Vulnerabilities/Cross-Site Scripting/Stored XSS/Impact.md

 Stored XSS is the most damaging type of XSS as it enables attacks that are self-contained within the target application.
 The attacker does not need to find a way to deliver the exploit to the user, they simply have to wait for the victim user to visit the application.

 The self-contained nature of stored XSS is particularly relevant in situations where an XSS vulnerability only affects users who are currently logged in.
-If the XSS is reflected, then the attack must be timed
+If the XSS is reflected, then the attack must be timed to when the user is logged in to take full effect.
+In stored XSS, the user is guaranteed to be logged in at the time they encounter the exploit.